ahoodatheguy/P.E.T/README.md

 ```

 ## Usage
-Just run `pet` followed by the path of an image in quotes.
+Just run `pet gps` followed by the path of an image in quotes.

 ![](https://github.com/ahoodatheguy/P.E.T/blob/main/docs/media/demo.gif)

+# Help menu
+You can run `pet --help` to get a list of commands.